 The discussion over the money needed for a wedding is never easy.
 Asking your parents for financial help of any kind is often packed with all kinds of uncomfortable connotations like responsibility, independence, obligation, power, class, and privilege.
 When you add something as emotionally charged as a wedding to the money conversation, it can be a tinderbox.
-Factor in stepparents, cultural differences, and economic instability and it can seem impossible.
+Factor in stepparents, cultural differences, and economic instability, and it can seem impossible.

-Yet not having the wedding money talk won't magically make everything okay.
-In fact, one of your first planning tasks is to figure out your budget – which includes how you're going to pay for everything.
+Avoiding the wedding money talk won't magically make everything okay.
+In fact, one of your first planning tasks is to figure out your budget, which includes how you're going to pay for everything.
 Since each family dynamic is different, there's no one-size-fits-all approach to having the money talk.
-Here are five ways to ask your parents for wedding money, there are six general ways you can approach it.
+When you need to ask your parents for wedding money, there are six general ways you can approach it.

-Ask Them to Pay for a Specific Wedding Cost
+Ask Them to Cover a Specific Wedding Cost

-You might ask them for something they have a particular connection to – for example you might say, "Do you want to help us pay for the wedding?
-We particularly thought you might be interested in helping us with the flowers, since you know so much about flowers and flower arranging."
-That then gives them an area that they can feel ownership in – rather than just becoming an ATM.
+You might ask them for something they have a particular connection to.
+For example, you might say, "Do you want to help us pay for the wedding?
+We thought you might be particularly interested in helping us with the flowers since you know so much about flower arranging."
+That then gives them an area that they can feel ownership in, rather than just becoming an ATM.

 Or, you might say, "We've found a reception venue that is absolutely perfect for what we want.
 Unfortunately, it's more than we had budgeted.
 We wondered if there's any possibility that you could help us with the difference."